makerdao/mips/MIP24/mip24.md

 A general procedure for managing urgent situations.

-**MIP24c5: Role of Governance Facilitators**
+**MIP24c5: Role of Arbitration Facilitators**

-Outlines the tasks of the Governance Facilitators during emergency interventions.
+Outlines the tasks of the Arbitration Facilitators during emergency interventions.

 ## Motivation